-Nicknamed “The Silent Thief of Sight,” glaucoma is a group of eye diseases that damage the optic nerve, which carries information from the eye to the brain.
+Nicknamed “The Silent Thief of Sight,” glaucoma is a group of eye diseases that damage the optic nerve, which is the nerve that carries information from the eye to the brain.
 Some cases of untreated glaucoma can lead to irreversible vision loss without causing any noticeable symptoms.
 By the time someone notices they have glaucoma, it may be too late to reclaim their lost vision.

-However, with early detection and appropriate treatment, glaucoma can be well controlled, and vision loss can be prevented.
+However, with early detection and appropriate treatment, glaucoma can be controlled and vision loss prevented.
 At Intracoastal Eye, Dr. Gregory Johnson treats and manages cases of glaucoma in Wilmington, N.C., also serving the surrounding areas.

 But when the drainage angle becomes clogged or blocked, fluid is unable to leave the eye, and the pressure inside the eye can become elevated.
 At a certain point, high levels of intraocular pressure cause damage to the optic nerve, located at the back of the eye.

-There are two major types of glaucoma: open-angle glaucoma and angle-closure glaucoma.
-The great majority of glaucoma is of the open-angle variety.
+There are over 40 different types of glaucoma, generally divided into open-angle glaucoma and angle-closure glaucoma.
+The great majority of glaucomas are of the open-angle variety.

 Angle-closure glaucoma can develop slowly or quickly.
-The drainage angle becomes completely blocked and fluid cannot leave the eye.
-Intraocular pressure can rise quite high, sometimes causing noticeable symptoms like blurred vision, eye pain, red eyes, headache, nausea and vomiting.
+The drainage angle becomes completely blocked and fluid cannot leave the eye, causing intraocular pressure to spike very quickly.

 Treatment and Management of Glaucoma